RobTheThief/ci-4-blugold/README.md

 1. [GitHub:](https://github.com/)
    - GitHub is used to store the projects code after being pushed from Git.
 1. [GIMP:](https://www.gimp.org/)
-   - GIMP was used for resizing images and for creating the games drawings of the letter underscores, stickman, gallows, and border.
+   - GIMP was used for resizing images.

 ### FUTURE FEATURES